Ayush-Kanduri/Animation-1/README.md

 ## ⭐ Introduction

-This is an Animation Project built using HTML, CSS.
+This is a Simple Animation Assignment built using HTML, CSS.
 This was a part of my Online Course Front End Assignment.

    <br/>